Hamilton real estate market remains active

 If you’re thinking of selling your home, now may be the time to do it.

-The Realtor Association of Hamilton-Burlington reported 955 residential properties were processed last month.
+The Realtors Association of Hamilton-Burlington (RAHB) reported 955 residential properties were processed last month.

 November sales are down from October and September, but up from November 2018 by 5.5 per cent.